 • help us provide other ongoing needs to the general community

-The Fund does not have any paid employees, we work on a voluntary basis.
-Your donations really do go to those in need and you can donate either via PayPal or direct deposit.
+The Fund has no paid employees, we work on a voluntary basis.
+All donations go towards supporting those in need.
+You can donate via PayPal or direct deposit.